Andre-lab/evodock/README.md

 ### Section [inputs]

-At pose<sub>input</sub>, you might provide the path to a complex with two chains, which previously was preprocessed with a prepack protocol in order to fix possible collisions at the sidechain.
+At pose\_input, you might provide the path to a complex with two chains, which previously was preprocessed with a prepack protocol in order to fix possible collisions at the sidechain.
 An script at script folders is provided.

 ### Section [outputs]

-At  output<sub>file</sub> you can indicate the output folder and log file for the output.
+At  output\_file you can indicate the output folder and log file for the output.
 Log file name should contain the word "evolution" to not produce errors (todo: improve the code of this).
-The name of the output<sub>file</sub> should be different for each independent run.
+The name of the output\_file should be different for each independent run.

+### Section [Docking]
+Option "type" allows to select between global docking (Global) and local docking (Local).

 ### Section [DE]
 The set of parameters for Differential Evolution ([DE])  that you must change for a production run are populsize (from 10 to 100) and maxiter (from 10 to 100),